 How to Claim VAT Refund at London Heathrow and How Long Does it Take:

 Claiming your VAT Refund at London Heathrow is an endurance test!
-From the time we joined the VAT Refund queue to when we actually wound our way to the counter for our claim to be processed and paid, it took us two hours.
-And according to the Travelex staff, this is the normal queueing timeframe.
-So if you’ve got VAT to claim at London Heathrow, be prepared to stand in queue and allow at least two hours of waiting time.
+It took us two hours from the time we joined the VAT Refund queue to when we actually got to the counter for our claim to be processed and paid.
+And according to the Travelex staff, this is the normal queueing time-frame.
+So if you intend claiming VAT refund at London Heathrow, be prepared to stand in queue and allow at least two hours of waiting time.

 London Heathrow T3

 We arrived at Terminal 3 at 4:00 pm and thought that we would have plenty of spare time as our flight to Singapore didn’t leave till 8:35 pm.
 Tony saw a large crowd outside the departure hall and thought that this was the crowd queueing for their departure procedures but on approach we saw the large VAT Refunds sign displayed.
 One of the Travelex staff confirmed that if we are claiming VAT, this is where we would have to queue up.

 If you have electronics, jewellery and watches over £250 you will need to have your VAT processed after Security.
 The Travelex desk is just past the Security area – to the right.

 If you have other items that you intend to hand carry, Travelex recommends that you process your VAT refund after clearing Immigration and Security.

 When you eventually get to the counter, your VAT claims will be processed and if you have substantial amounts of claims (as many of the Asian shoppers have), you may be asked to show the goods that you purchased.

 Once your documents have been checked, the Travelex staff can pay you cash or credit the VAT refund to your credit card account.